Praneetha35/ai-news-agent/README.md

 **Purpose:** Save time and keep a consistent “voice” across digest and social.
 The agent does the gathering and first draft; you do the final read and the click.

-**For content creators:** If you’re trying to post daily — on LinkedIn, a newsletter, or elsewhere — this pipeline gives you a steady supply of on-topic, in-your-voice drafts.
-Run it once a day (or on a schedule), and you get a digest plus two LinkedIn-ready posts without staring at a blank screen.
+**For content creators:** If you’re trying to post daily — on LinkedIn, a newsletter, or elsewhere, this pipeline gives you a steady supply of on-topic, in-your-voice drafts.
 It’s built for people who want to show up consistently without burning out on research and first drafts.

 ---